easytarget/MQ-Pro-IO/README.md

 ## This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.1

-The `24.04.1` is a LTS+ release from Ubuntu and should provide 5+ years of updates.

-As such it makes a good choice for an unattended headless device.
+Ubuntu Server `24.04.1` is a LTS+ release and should provide 5+ years of updates.
+It is a good choice for an unattended headless device.

 Unfortunately there is no [Official Ubuntu image](https://ubuntu.com/download/risc-v) for the MQ Pro, but you can use the image for the SiPeed LicheeRV.
 This has the same SOC as the MQ-Pro, and boots properly.

 Once the LicheeRV image is booted you can swap the device tree it uses for the MQ-Pro one.
-- Vanilla device trees for all current Risc-v platforms are provided as part of the firmware package for each kernel.
-- This means that the mqpro device tree *is* available, but is not the default installed by `flash-kernel` for the image file we use.
+- The mqpro device tree *is* available in the firmware package, but is not the default installed by `flash-kernel`.
-  - You can reconfigure `flash-kernel` with a different default device tree name in config.
+  - You can reconfigure `flash-kernel` to always select the MQ-Pro tree instead of the Lichee RV default in config.
-  - This is future proof, each new kernel deliveres a new device tree that will be installed as the kernel is upgraded.
+- This is future proof, each new kernel release also delivers a new set of device trees that to be installed as the kernel image is created.

-The idea of compiling your own Device Tree is depreciated in favor of the vanilla mqpro devicetree and using gpiod and pinctl to setup devices.
+The idea of compiling a custom Device Tree is depreciated in favor of the vanilla mqpro devicetree and using gpiod and pinctl to setup devices.
 - However, I also have instructions for doing this, for those who like to tinker.

 -----------------------------